andreasAabo/DAT250_lab/dat250-expass3.md

 <h4> My operation </h4>

-I put togheter that map reduces the orginal table to a table that show the quantaty of each sold item, the price for each item, and in total how much the item have sold for.
-This is useful since we can now see clearlyt which items that creates the most income.
+I  map reduced the original table to a table that shows the quantity of each sold item, the price for each item, and in total how much the item has sold for.
+This is useful since we can now see clearly which item creates the most income.

 ![map my code](assets/ex3/terminal_ex3.png?raw=true)